UKHomeOffice/pttg-ip-hmrc-access-code/README.md

 The endpoints are defined in `AccessCodeResource.java`

-* The `/access` endpoint is used to retrieve an access code for HMRC .
+* The `/access` endpoint is used to retrieve an access code for HMRC.
 * The `/refresh` endpoint is used to trigger an update of the access code.
 * The `/access/{accessCode}/report` endpoint is used to report an expired access code to remove it from caching.